dkleeva/Neurocampus-course-2026/README.md

 Lesson 6 (`6.
 Spectral analysis.ipynb`) focuses on spectral analysis of the synthesized signals.
 It introduces power spectral density estimation and compares common approaches to spectral decomposition.

 Lesson 7 (`7.
 Filtering.ipynb`) introduces practical digital filtering for synthesized signals.

-It compares short and long filters, demonstrates high-pass and low-pass effects in time and frequency domains, and highlights how filter design choices affect signal interpretation.
+Lesson 8 (`8.
+Forward modeling and dipoles.ipynb`) connects anatomy and sensors to predicted fields.
+It contrasts spherical and BEM head models, walks through dipole parameters, coregistration, forward solution computation, and topographic visualization.

+Lesson 9 (`9.
+Dipoles fitting.ipynb`) turns from forward modeling to estimating sources from data.
+It covers  standard dipole fitting, comparing predicted and observed fields, visualizing fits, dipole time courses, and other approaches such as XFit and RAP-MUSIC.